OT Praxis Toolkit

 Many thanks to Action Lab for their design support and helping us bring our scrappy little prototype into the world!

-The OT Praxis Toolkit is not publicly available at this time.
-If you wish to inquire about receiving a copy of the toolkit in the future, are interested in partnering with us in our ongoing research about socio-political praxis and this toolkit, or just want to connect, please email Tim at t.barlott@ualberta.ca.
+If you are interested in workin with us in our ongoing research about socio-political praxis and this toolkit, or just want to connect, please email us at otpraxis@ualberta.ca.